syphon-lang/syphon/README.md

 ## How can I contribute?

-Try the language, open issues, open pull requests and join our [Discord](https://discord.com/invite/v7XZ4cQJ)
+Try the language, open issues, open pull requests and other stuff...